 2. Mutton Bustin’

 Mutton Bustin’ is a fan favorite every year, and even better, it’s included with your admission price.
 But what is Mutton Bustin’ exactly?
 Basically, it’s like junior bull riding, but instead of bulls and bull riders, it’s 5-7 year-olds holding on for dear life on the backs of sheep.
-Hands down the event is one of the most fun to watch, and it’s great entertainment for the whole family.
+Hands down, it’s great entertainment for the whole family.

 2. RAM Invitational Freestyle Reining